Plan for College for Future Generations: What to Consider

 Key Takeaways

-In today's fast-changing, technology-driven world, many jobs will require an education beyond high school — either a college education or specialty higher education training.
-And while higher education is a great investment, it can be expensive for parents if they choose to help pay.
+In today's fast-changing, technology-driven world, many jobs require education beyond high school, whether that means a college degree or specialized training.
+While higher education can open doors to opportunity, it can also be costly for parents who choose to help cover the expense.

 The Cost of Education

-College costs have risen continuously for over two decades, outstripping changes in the Consumer Price Index.
+College costs have increased steadily for more than two decades, rising faster than changes in the Consumer Price Index.
+For 2025-26, published tuition and fees for full-time undergraduate students continue to increase.1

 Determine What College Costs You Will Pay For

-Many parents put a high priority on supporting their children and preparing them to be successful adults.
-However, philosophies differ on how much responsibility parents should assume for their children's higher education expenses.
-Parents may want their children to earn part of their expenses or depend partially on scholarships.
+Many parents place a high priority on supporting their children and helping them prepare for adulthood.
+However, opinions vary on how much responsibility parents should take for higher education expenses.
+Some parents expect their children to cover part of the cost through work, scholarships, or student loans.
+Ask yourself these questions:

-• How much money do you believe you can accumulate?
+• How much do you believe you can accumulate for education expenses?

-• What methods do you think will help best accomplish your college education goal?
+• What methods do you think will help you accomplish your college savings goal?

 When Two Children Head to College